Aviatrix External Connection demystified

 CoPilot -> Cloud Routes -> BGP Info shows the neighbor relationship:

-One thought on “Aviatrix Site to Cloud Connection demystified
+One thought on “Aviatrix External Connection demystified

 Leave a Reply